FRRouting/frr/doc/user/pimv6.rst

 .. clicmd:: ipv6 pim use-source X:X::X:X

-   If you have multiple addresses configured on a particular interface and would like pim to use a specific source address associated with that interface.
+   If you have multiple addresses configured on a particular interface and would like PIM to use a specific source address associated with that interface.

 .. clicmd:: ipv6 pim passive

-   Disable sending and receiving pim control packets on the interface.
+   Disable sending and receiving PIM control packets on the interface.

 .. clicmd:: ipv6 pim bsm

    Tell pim that we would like to use this interface to process bootstrap messages.
-This is enabled by default. 'no' form of this command is used to restrict bsm messages on this interface.
+This is enabled by default.
+The 'no' form of this command is used to restrict BSM messages on this interface.

 .. clicmd:: ipv6 pim unicast-bsm

    Tell pim that we would like to allow interface to process unicast bootstrap messages.
-This is enabled by default. 'no' form of this command is used to restrict processing of unicast bsm messages on this interface.
+This is enabled by default.
+The 'no' form of this command is used to restrict processing of unicast BSM messages on this interface.

 .. clicmd:: ipv6 mld